Travel guide

 Google Maps — with downloaded offline maps

-Omio — for trains and buses between cities
+Omio — for intercity trains and buses

 Google Translate — with Spanish to local languages

-Uber and Bolt — city transportation
+Uber and Bolt — city transport

 XE Currency — real-time euro to peso conversion

-Airalo / PuraSim app — manage your eSIM
+Airalo / PuraSim app — eSIM management

 Frequently asked questions about eSIM for traveling to Europe from Mexico

-Does my Mexican phone have eSIM?
+Does my Mexican phone have an eSIM?

 Can I use my Mexican number while using the eSIM in Europe?

 Yes.
 Your physical Telcel or AT&T Mexico SIM still receives calls and SMS (though at roaming rates).
-The PuraSim eSIM only handles data, so you get the best of both worlds: your number active for anyone calling from Mexico and cheap data in Europe.
+The PuraSim eSIM only handles data, so you have the best of both worlds: your number active for anyone calling from Mexico and cheap data in Europe.

 How many GB do I need for a 10-day trip to Europe?